 - Sweet potatoes

 It’s also important to make sure you aren’t eating foods that are known to decrease milk supply (anything with peppermint, sage, spearmint).
-You can also check out this quick results lactation smoothie recipe.
-I tried about 13 different recipes before coming up with the perfect combo for increased milk production!

 You need those electrolytes!
 I drank alot of Smart Water when I was pregnant with Emmy to help with the leg cramps and it worked wonders.
 Who knew the same thing would help with breast milk production?!
 Try to drink at least 20 oz a day!
 It’s also a nice little mix up from the endless amounts of water you need to drink!
 Rumor has it the red Gatorade works the best but I’ve always stuck to the blue and it gets the job done.